-NB: The estimated completion time and the maximum allowed time must be an integer (e.g. 5 or 6 minutes, not 5.5).
+NB: The estimated completion time must be an integer (e.g. 5 or 6 minutes, not 5.5).

 Maximum Allowed Time

-The maximum amount of time you wish to give participants to complete your study, after which inactive participants will time out.
+The maximum amount of time participants will be given to complete your study, after which inactive participants will time out.
 This is set automatically by Prolific, based on your estimated completion time.

 Importantly, participants who go over this time can still complete your study if they are still active, so it's not intended to be an absolute maximum time limit to finish your study in.
 You can read more about this here: How much time will participants have to complete my study?